 - Check the setting of jumper JBT1.
 Ensure that you are using a high quality power supply.
 A poor quality power supply may cause the system to lose the CMOS setup information.
-Refer to page 1-18 for power supply recommendations. - Your battery may be old.
-Check that it still supplies ~3VDC.
-If not, replace with a new one. - If the above steps do not fix the Setup Configuration problem, contact your vendor for repair.
+Refer to Section 1-5 for details on recommended power supplies. - The battery on your motherboard may be old.
+Check to verify that it still supplies ~3VDC.
+If it does not, replace it with a new one. - If the above steps do not fix the Setup Configuration problem, contact your vendor for repairs.